BIGJRA/BIGJRA.github.io/raw/reborn/appendices.md

 - **flatevs / 85evs**: All enemy Pokemon will have 85 EV's in every stat.
 - **noevcap / gen2mode**: Allows player Pokemon to reach 252 EV's in every stat.
 Disables online.
 - **nobattles / storymode**: Skips all battles in the game.
+- **levelfloor / minlevel / lesslvlgap**: Floors the level of opponent Pokemon to the previous level caps (after the first gym).

 ### Shenanigan Passwords